Email Disclaimer Examples - Protect Yourself and Your Organization

 In the end, it is important to state that email disclaimers are not a foolproof method of liability protection.
 This is why companies do not solely rely on them to fully protect themselves from unwanted lawsuits.

-How can email disclaimer protect you
+How can an email disclaimer protect you?

 Since email disclaimers are legally binding in some countries of the world, they can actually protect a company from losing serious amounts of money when the case reaches the court system.